-Oftentimes, there are discussions about what the person’s demeanor is to be like in court; specifically how the person is to be dressed.
+Often, there are discussions about what the person’s demeanor is to be like in court, specifically how the person is to be dressed.
 Most importantly, a decision is made between the person and their attorney about whether they should testify in their case.
 An individual facing a criminal charge is never required in the United States to take the stand in a criminal case under the Fifth Amendment of the Constitution.
 That applies to state and federal courts.

 Under the Fifth Amendment of the Constitution, a person is entitled to not testify in a case.
 A finder of fact cannot use the person’s decision to not testify against them in a case.
 A jury cannot hold the person accountable for not testifying in a matter.

 On the other hand, there is the question of whether a person’s testimony might be helpful.
-From a real world perspective, juries and finders of facts like to hear from the defendant in a criminal case.
-Sometimes, the a person’s words shed the most light on a particular situation because that person was present at the time of the event and can provide an explanation of what happened from their perspective.
+From a real-world perspective, juries and finders of facts like to hear from the defendant in a criminal case.
+Sometimes, a person’s words shed the most light on a particular situation because that person was present at the time of the event and can provide an explanation of what happened from their perspective.

-The decision to testify or not testify in a person’s case is one that the person should make with their Maryland federal drug attorney.
+The decision to testify or not testify in a person’s case is one that the person should make with their federal drug attorney.
 By testifying, the person could be exposed to certain questioning they might not otherwise face if they decide to not testify in their case.

-Usually, drug cases are not won or lost in the courtroom in trial.
+Usually, drug cases are not won or lost in the courtroom in a trial.
 They are won or lost in the courts at a motion hearing where the judge determines whether the prosecution is permitted to place certain information into evidence at trial.

-For example, the most important evidence in any drug case are the drugs, drug related paraphernalia, large amounts of cash, or scales or things indicative of what the government is trying to prove in the drug case.
+For example, the most important pieces of evidence in any drug case are the drugs, drug-related paraphernalia, large amounts of cash, or scales or things indicative of what the government is trying to prove in the drug case.
 Attorneys file “motions to suppress” to try to keep that evidence out of court or out of the evidence the jury hears at trial.
 If the attorneys are successful in keeping evidence out of the trial, the prosecution generally does not have a case to move forward with and the charges against that individual are completely dropped.